ScrippsDC/thoroughbredDeaths/README.md

 The Jockey Club is the breed registry for thoroughbred horses in the United States and Canada.
 These statistics include all horses that were foaled in the United States or Canada, and the percentage that have ever raced is based off races in the United States and Canada.

 At the time the piece was published, these were the values in the fact book.
 For crop year 2019, there are 0 horses in the "5YO+" category because all horses born in 2019 were younger than 5 at the time.
-The "Total" column has the total percentage of horses that had raced that we calculated, the "Never Raced" column is its complement:
+The "Total" column has the total percentage of horses that had raced that we calculated, the "Never Raced" column is its complement.

+#### Percent first-time starters by age

 | Crop Year | 2YO | 3YO | 4YO | 5YO+ | Total | Never Raced |
 | --------- | --- | --- | --- | ---- | ----- | ----------- |